 The large-magnitude scaling was constrained to be equal to the BCHydro scaling.
-The large-magnitude scaling is controlled by four terms: the magnitude dependent geometrical spreading term ( $a_3$ ), the linear magnitude scaling terms for large magnitude events ( $a_5$ ), the magnitude-dependent finite-fault effect term ( $a_9$ ), and the quadratic magnitude term ( $a_8$ ).
-These four coefficients are set to the values given in 2016 BCHydro model.
-In the first run, the global geometrical spreading term ( $a{2}$ ) and the global linear $V{s30}$ scaling term ( $a{12}$ ) are smoothed; see Figures 3.1 and 3.2.
+In all steps, the magnitude dependent geometrical spreading term (a_3) , the linear magnitude scaling terms for large magnitude events (a_5) , the magnitude dependent finite-fault effect term (a_9) , and the quadratic magnitude term (a_8) are set to the values given in 2016 BCHydro model.
+In the first run, the global geometrical spreading term (a_2) and the global linear V{S30} scaling term (a{12}) are smoothed; see Figures 3.1 and 3.2.

-In the second run, the additional global geometrical spreading term for intraslab events $(a{14})$ is smoothed based on the smoothed geometrical spreading term in the previous step.
-Similarly, the linear magnitude term for small-to-moderate magnitude events $(a_4)$ is smoothed in Step 3; see Figure 3.3.
-In step 4, the global large distance scaling parameter $(a_6)$ is smoothed; see Figure 3.4.
-In the same step, the $Z{\text{TOR}}$ scaling $(a{11})$ is smoothed.
+In the second run, the additional global geometrical spreading term for slab events (a{14}) has been smoothed based on the smoothed geometrical spreading term in the previous step.
+Similarly, linear magnitude term for small-to-moderate magnitude events (a_4) has been smoothed in Step 3; see Figure 3.3.
+In step 4, the global large distance scaling parameter (a_6) has been smoothed; see Figure 3.4.
+In the same step, the Z{TOR} scaling (a{11}) has been smoothed and held fixed for the next steps.

-The next set of runs included estimation of the regional terms for the linear $V{530}$ scaling for Cascadia ( $a{18}$ ) and other regions ( $a{19}$ - $a{23}$ ), large-distance scaling parameters for Cascadia ( $a{25}$ ) and other regions ( $a{26}$ - $a{30}$ ), and the constant terms for Cascadia ( $a{31}$ ) and other regions ( $a{33}$ - $a{37}$ ).
-The regional terms for Cascadia, $a{18}$ and $a{25}$ , are smoothed, but the other regional parameters are not smoothed because they are not intended to be used.
+The next set of runs included estimation of the regional terms for the linear V{530} terms for Cascadia (a{18}) and other regions (a{19} - a{23}), large-distance scaling parameters for Cascadia (a{25}) and other regions (a{26} - a{30}), and the constant terms for Cascadia (a{31}) and other regions (a{33} - a{37}).
+The regional terms for Cascadia, a{18} and a{25} , have been smoothed.
+Other regional parameters were not smoothed because they are not intended to be used.